 For many Internet marketers and search engine optimizers, Google PageRank has been one of the most important factors in evaluating website quality.
 For many businesses, individuals and SEO and marketing professionals, if their optimization efforts resulted in a PageRank increase of one or two, then a celebration was in order.
 Now, it appears as if Google has decided to level the playing field, or make it more difficult for people to collect high ranking domains to be sold for profit.

 At Savy, we first noticed the disappearance of Google PageRank when doing some research for a new client.
 With each domain we checked, we discovered the site had a PageRank of zero, which we thought was strange.
 Then we checked the Savy site which was last calculated at a high 4 – zero.
 Facebook – zero.
 Twitter – zero.
-After some research, it became clear that Google PageRank had died, at least for public evaluation and consideration.
+After some research, it became clear that Google PageRank had died.
+Or, it had at least for public evaluation and consideration.

 Google PageRank History and Importance